NoCompromises/laravel-project-standard/README.md

 ### Continuous Integration

 Copy the `.github` folder.
-Replace references to `my-project` with your actual project/site name used in `docker-compose.yml`
+Update the `PROJECT_NAME` env variable right at the top to match your actual project/site name used in `docker-compose.yml`

 ### Production